wirid-lab/iot-data-report-angular-template/README.md

 ```

 #### Docker
-If you want to deploy your application by using containers type:
+If you want to deploy your application by using containers, just  type:

 ```sh
 docker-compose up
 ```
 Access in your browser http://localhost:4200